Skip to main content

 Range Input

-The Range Input component is an interactive UI element enabling users to choose a numeric value from a defined range.
+The Range Input component is a UI element enabling users to choose a numeric value from a defined range, or enabling developers to represent a value by a cursor positioned within a defined range.

 info

-The Range Input component contains an embedded Slider Container and a Label element.
+The Range Input component contains embedded elements: Slider Container, Label, Filled track, Thumb, and Track.
 This is of great importance as configuring the Range Input component may require adjusting properties within the embedded elements.
 This applies to the visual style, triggers, and actions as they may differ.

 Use Cases